 I hate to throw anything away…..if it has any type of potential that is.
-Several years ago, we became the recipients of a mirrored shelving unit that once belonged to my husband’s grandparents.
+Several years ago, we became the recipients of a mirrored curio shelf that once belonged to my husband’s grandparents.
 If I remember correctly, this display shelf held a large number of squirrel figurines that grandma just loved to collect.
 To be honest, I wasn’t loving this little passed down treasure.
 In fact, the “fancy scrollwork” at each of the corners weren’t even wood.
 They were plastic!

 The first thing that I had to do was rip out those corner pieces.
 It was pretty easy.
 All I had to do was unscrew them from the brackets.
 Whew!

 Next, I gave the frame a light coat of matte black paint.

 I now had to fill in the gap between the shelf display and the frame.
 I had some three inch by five inch thin wall tiles that just happened to fit the area perfectly, resting on the wood at both sides.
 I glued those all the way around with E6000 craft glue.

 The design that I had previously had in mind for this project was for the frame to look similar to a matted picture frame.
 I wanted the matte to be fabric and urban in design.
 I found the perfect material at Joann and was ready to go.

 I cut strips of material to fit over the tiles and then glued them down with fabric glue.
 Then, I just trimmed everything out with black ribbon.

 Here is the finished mirror makeover: